killuhwhale/appium/src/README.md

         - Messenger
             - Smart lock appear first... doest pick an account..
                 - Helios
-        - Duolingo
-            - Fails clicked on password?
-Coachz

-        - Messenger Kids
-            - Confirm button isnt detected....

-        - Free Fire and see if is_download in progress...
-            - Took too long to load

-        - Roblox
-            - Took too long Eve
-            - Didnt find Login field CoachZ

         - Wish
             - Failed, continue with accounts appear early..
 Helios

-    - Detection: Instead of saving as file and reading as file
-        - It already gets the file as b64 in memory, lets just use that and pass that into the detector instead of by file.
-            - Should be ,much quicker
-            - Need to find out what types of sources we can use....
-                - ss as b64 -> png -> to file, read file -> .png -> detector

     - Record which log in method was used or to use, GAuth, FBAuth, email/pass
         - Figure out how to attempt multiple logins on each app.